-- 1. administrative representatives: associate vice president for facilities management, associate provost for information resources, registrar, associate provost for enrollment management or designee, athletic director or designee, one representative from student affairs - 2. the dean of the School of Arts and Sciences, the dean of the School of Education, the dean of the School of Professional Studies - 3. the chairperson of the Long Range Planning Committee (LRP) or designee - 4. one faculty representative selected by the Faculty Senate - 5. ex officio: the director of facilities planning, design and construction, the vice president for finance and management

-6. chair: the chair is appointed annually by the president.
+- 1. administrative representatives: associate vice president for facilities management, associate provost for information resources, registrar, associate provost for enrollment management or designee, athletic director or designee, one representative from student affairs - 2. the dean of the School of Arts and Sciences, the dean of the School of Education, the dean of the School of Professional Studies - 3. the chair of the Institutional Planning and Assessment Committee or designee - 4. one faculty representative selected by the Faculty Senate - 5. ex officio: the director of facilities planning, design and construction, the vice president for finance and management - 6. chair: the chair is appointed annually by the president.
 The position may be rotated annually.
 (Revised by President Bitterbaum, May 12, 2008)